Nabil71-dev/Task_Management-Cli/README.md

 ## Task management system using JAVA -CLI
-It's a task accomplishment repository, the task provided by Instructor (Md.
-Hafizur Rahman Arfin from Brain station 23) from Pondit.com
+It's a task accomplishment repository, the task provided by Instructor.
 The focus of this task was to utilize java collection framework

 ### Task data